-In any event, Anna’s efforts to gain the throne at her father’s death got nowhere, and an attempt a few months later was thwarted when her husband confessed the scheme to John.
-Anna and her mother were then confined to the Kecharitomene Monastery that Irene had founded.
+In any event, Anna’s efforts to gain the throne at her father’s death got nowhere, and her husband thwarted an attempt a few months later when he confessed the scheme to John.
+John confined Anna and her mother to the Kecharitomene Monastery that Irene had founded.

 Anna began writing her great history of her father’s reign, Alexiad, sometime after the deaths of her mother and husband.
-This hagiographic but elegant work recounts the major events of those 35 years, including the story of how he seized the throne, the arrival in Constantinople of the first Crusaders, and the sad recounting of Alexios’s death.
+This hagiographic but elegant work recounts the major events of those 35 years.
+They included the story of how he seized the throne, the arrival in Constantinople of the first Crusaders, and the sad recounting of Alexios’s death.
 The description of wars and battles, while interesting from a historical perspective, often pale in comparison to those more personal stories most historians cannot recount.

-Anna Comnena lived a long life, surviving most of her 8 younger sibling, including Emperor John, whose reign was largely successful.
-She would even have been alive when Eleanor of Aquitaine visited Constantinople on the Second Crusade in 1146, but it is unlikely they ever met.
+Anna Comnena lived a long life, surviving most of her 8 younger sibling, including Emperor John, who one of the empire’s better rulers.
+Anna would still have lived when Eleanor of Aquitaine visited Constantinople on the Second Crusade in 1146.
+It is unlikely that they ever met, though.
 Anna died at the Kecharitomene Monastery at the age of 70 in 1153.

 You can read my short story imagining how Anna first began to write her history in my book, Tales of Byzantium.

-I’ll close with the opening lines of her great work, words which can still seize our imagination (translated by E.R.A.
+I’ll close with these lines of her great work, words which can still seize our imagination (translated by E.R.A.
 Sewter):

 “The stream of Time, irresistible, ever moving, carries off and bears away all things that come to birth and plunges them into utter darkness, both deeds of no account and deeds which are mighty and worthy of commemoration; as the playwright says, it ‘brings to light that which was unseen and shrouds from us that which was manifest’.
 Nevertheless, the science of History is a great bulwark against this stream of Time; in a way it checks this irresistible flood, it holds in a tight grasp whatever it can seize floating on the surface and will not allow it to slip away in the the depths of Oblivion.”